Rico reveals who will gain the power of James' flame

 “Ah, but Adriane says it’s going to be something new,” commented Dayane, the farmer of the week.
 “Friend, but if you stop to think about it, everything in ‘A Fazenda 13’ is unprecedented,” said Aline.

 “But I think that’s it, or it can change the person from the farm, or put someone else,” Rico speculated.
-But in my indication no one can mess with it”, he continued to farm.
+But no one can mess with my indication,” continued the farmer.

 “You’re right, absolute [da indicação]?”, Aline questioned and Dayane confirmed.
 “Guys, if he comes back, he’ll run over you,” Aline commented.
 “It doesn’t matter.
 He put me in the field twice, what am I going to do?” model, referring to Arcrebiano.